 There’s so many ways to enjoy this cheesy meatball skillet.
 Pop them in a sub, mix them up with some pasta, or soak up the sauce with some crusty bread!

-Now I’ve made some meatballs way, way, way back before this blog was well known.
-I called them Parmesan meatballs.
+This recipe takes cues from some meatballs I used to make in HUGE batches which I called Parmesan meatballs.
 The problem was, whenever I made them, I always made an army of meatballs to justify the whole process.
-I mass produced meatballs.
+In other words, I mass produced meatballs.
 Oh say, about 55 or so every time I made a batch?

 And while an army of meatballs sounds like days of delicious meals, not everyone wants so stand by the kitchen counter rolling 55 meatballs in their hands.
 So today I’m gonna break down the batch a little and make it more single family sized, or couple sized.
 And instead of giving you plain meatballs that really don’t look great all naked and stuff, I’m dressing these up with marinara sauce and cheese.